-- Rationalisation of the CIT return forms to minimise the burden on the taxpayer/trader - Pre-population, using VAT201 information and PAYE reconciliation
+- Rationalisation of the CIT return forms to minimise the burden on the taxpayer/trader. - Pre-population of data using VAT201 information and PAYE reconciliation. - Single registration for Corporate Income Tax through collaboration with the Companies and Intellectual Property Commission (CIPC).

-5.3.2 Digitising of taxpayer and trader records and transactions
+6.3.2 Digitising of taxpayer and trader records and transactions

-SARS aims to have modernised all its major tax products.
+SARS aims to have modernised all its major tax products in the medium-term.
 This means that all major transactions will be conducted through an electronic medium.
 Where manual input by a taxpayer is still necessary (e.g. at branches) the transaction will be converted into digital form.
-Additionally, existing taxpayer records are being digitised through a scanning project to save on office space and to ensure that historical records are stored in electronic format.
+Additionally, existing taxpayer records are being digitised through a scanning project, to save on office space and to ensure that historical records are stored in electronic format.